 All classes in the program can be taken online or on campus.
 We continue to evolve our advanced instructional methodologies to complement cutting-edge and remote learning technologies, providing our students with synchronous, virtual classroom environments.
 Our flexible, online and/or on-campus courses make it easier to achieve your educational goals.

-Students can complete the program in two or three years, depending upon prior preparation in Math, English, and Computers.
+Students can complete the program in two years, three years, or longer, depending upon prior preparation in Math, English, and Computers.

 Program Certificate Options